-Let's switch gears and talk about an impending event that many of us are still facing, namely migrating from DB2 V7 to V8.
-First of all, let's be clear, you do not have to rebind all of your packages and plans when you move to V8.
-But it is a really good idea to do so, and most of you will probably rebind most, if not all, of your programs when you get to V8.
+First of all, let's be clear, you do not have to REBIND all of your packages and plans when you move to V8.
+But it is a really good idea to do so, and most of you will probably REBIND your applications when you get to V8.
 Why?

-First of all, there are optimizer and performance improvements that you won't get without a rebind.
-And there will be degraded program performance that will occur when you get to V8 that rebind can fix.
+First of all, there are optimizer and performance improvements that you will not get without a REBIND.
+And there will be degraded program performance that will occur when you get to V8 that REBIND can rectify.
 And for some of you, there will even be REBINDs that you just will not be able to avoid.
 Let's examine each of these issues briefly.

 First of all, what is the "degraded performance" issue?
 The problem occurs when DB2 turns off fast column processing.
 DB2 V3 introduced a function called an SPROC.
-An SPROC, or SE-LECT procedure, enables fast column processing.
+An SPROC, or SELECT procedure, enables fast column processing.
 Essentially, this enhancement examines SELECT statements that are executed repeatedly and builds an internal procedure that moves all the columns in one move rather than one column at a time.
 You have no external control over when or if DB2 uses them.
 And the more columns that are specified on a SELECT, the greater the performance gain could be.

-How does this all tie into Version 8?
-If a plan or package is using an SPROC in V7, the SPROC is using 31-bit code.
-When you attempt to run that same plan or package in V8 without rebinding it first, it needs to be in 64 bit.
+How does this all tie into V8?
+If a plan or package is using an SPROC in V7, the SPROC is using 31 bit code.
+When you attempt to run that same plan or package in V8 without REBINDing it first, it needs to be in 64 bit.
 It isn't, so DB2 disables the procedure.
-The only way you can re-enable the SELECT procedure is by rebinding the program.
-Until you do that rebind, and if the plan or package uses an SPROC, your application's performance will be degraded.
-Do the rebind, and you should see a performance improvement.
-Along those lines, the IBM redbook titled "DB2 UDB for z/OS Version 8 Performance Topics" specifically warns of this problem, cites the potential for CPU increases of up to 10 percent and recommends global rebinds.
+The only way you can re-enable the SELECT procedure is by REBINDing the program.
+Until you do that REBIND, and if the plan or package uses an SPROC, your application's performance will be degraded.
+When you REBIND performance will improve.
+Along those lines, the IBM redbook titled "DB2 UDB for z/OS Version 8 Performance Topics" specifically warns of this problem, cites the potential for CPU increases of up to 10% and recommends global REBINDs.

-And what about those rebinds that cannot be avoided.
-Well, DB2 V8 will autobind any plans and packages that were bound prior to DB2 Version 2 Release 3.
-So you might experience an execution delay the first time such plans are loaded unless you rebind them yourself.
+What about those REBINDs that cannot be avoided?
+DB2 V8 will autobind any plans and packages that were bound prior to DB2 Version 2 Release 3.
+So you might experience an execution delay the first time such plans are loaded unless you REBIND them yourself.
 And DB2 might change the access path due to the autobind, potentially resulting in a more efficient access path - or a more inefficient access path.

-Such actions might become more common in future DB2 ver-
+And such actions are likely to become more common in future DB2 versions.

-sions.
 In several conference presentations, folks at IBM have suggested that in the future DB2 may autobind any plan or package that was last bound on an "out of service" version of DB2.
-What might that mean for DB2 V9?
-Right now, only V7 and V8 are in service, so think about that when you are considering your rebind approach.
+Today, only V7 and V8 are in service, so think about that when you are considering your REBIND approach.

-And there are still more reasons to rebind when moving to V8.
+There are additional reasons to REBIND when moving to V8.
 DB2 V8 in NFM uses a different format for its DBDs, packages and plans.
-Before it can use a DBD, plan or package from an older DB2, it must first be expanded to the new Version 8 format.
+Before it can use a DBD, plan or package from an older DB2, it must first be expanded to the new V8 format.
 This causes more overhead.
 What should you do?
-Here is the advice right out of the afore-mentioned redbook:
+Here is the advice right out of the aforementioned redbook: